“You are what your deep, driving desire is.

 As your desire is, so is your will,

 As your will is, so is your deed,

 As your deed is, so is your destiny.”

 6000 BCE, SR (Sanctuary Reckoning)

 The wild-eyed sea captain dropped to his knees on the white beach and savoured the caress of the cool wind on his sun-ravaged face.
-Closing his eyes, he let the feeling of triumph consume him entirely.
+Closing his eyes, he let the rush of triumph consume him entirely.

 Three of his haggard crewmen and the rowboat they dragged onto the sand were all that remained of his Arcturian clipper and her crew of eighty-five that had disembarked from Denlar.

 How long had it taken him to get here to claim The Glass Grimoire: the prize of prizes?
 More than a year to be sure – but the specifics now eluded his ruined mind.

 He fell into the hot sand and wept.
 His crewmen, having secured the landing craft, dared not approach him.
 Instead, they sat on the beach to watch the remaining third of the Sojourner – their home and their curse – slip beneath the Cartigian Sea.